oliviadavis593/LeagueSponsor/README.md

 - All you have to do is put in the criteria it asks of you.

 ### Finding a league to sponsor
-- For the data that is in the database I would suggest looking for this
+- For the data that is in the database I would suggest putting your search like so:
 ```
-1. Enter a total budget
+1. Enter a total budget: this can range from 400-10000 dollars
 2. Enter latitude: in progress...
 3. Enter longitude: in progress...
 4. Enter a radius: Only option for now is 5mi